ryhled/cached/README.md

 }
 ```

+More examples and information can be found in the [Wiki](https://github.com/ryhled/cached/wiki).

 ## Future plans

-- Add support for more cache providers.
+* Add support for distributed caching (IDistributedCache) and optimal probabalistic stampede prevention.
-- Add support for cache warmup.
+* Add support for cache warmup.

 ## Owner(s)